What Does a Will Do?

 Wills can be of can be used to achieve a wide range of family and tax objectives.
 If a Will provides for the outright distribution of assets, it is sometimes characterized as a Simple Will.
 If the Will creates one or more trusts upon your death, the Will is often called a Testamentary Trust Will.

 Alternatively, the Will may leave assets to a Trust you already have, in which case the will is called a Pour Over Will.
 Existing Trusts are normally called Revocable Living Trusts.
 The use of Trusts help ensure property management, divorce and creditor protection, protection from irresponsibility, provisions for charities, or minimization of taxes.
+To schedule a consultation with our wills lawyer Ridgefield, CT families trust, contact Legal Sweeney today.

 Aside from giving away your property, a number of other objectives will be accomplished in your Will.